 How to apply bronzer

-Wash and dry your face as usual, then apply your everyday make-up.
-After your foundation and concealer, bronzer should be one of the last products you use on your face.
+- Apply your everyday make-up.
+After your foundation, concealer and blush, bronzer should be one of the last products to be applied.

-How to use bronzer on pale skin
+Using bronzer on pale skin tones

 If you prefer a dewy look to a matte finish, you could also mix a few drops of liquid bronzer into your foundation for a soft, subtle glow.

-Best bronzer for medium skin
+Using bronzer on medium skin tones

-How to choose bronzer for your skin type
+Finding the right product for your skin type